 B.T.
 Narro’s Bio

-B T (Brian Thoele) Narro was born in 1985, in San Francisco, California, where he still lives.
+B T (Brian Thoele) Narro was born in 1985 and lives in Irvine, California.
 He loves intricate stories with surprises, humor, romance, but above all, deeply developed characters and worlds that are so real they seem to live on once the novel is finished.
 This is what he strives for as a writer.

 Brian’s passion for fantasy started in middle school.
 He had a lot of inspiring teachers, one of which was his sixth grade English teacher, Rick Riordan (long before he was famous), who loved to enthrall his students by masterfully telling Greek myths from memory.